Date of Award:

 David G. Tarboton

-Byrd, Aaron R., "Functional Ontologies and Their Application to Hydrologic Modeling: Development of an Integrated Semantic and Procedural Knowledge Model and Reasoning Engine" (2013).
-All Graduate Theses and Dissertations.
+Byrd, Aaron Range, "Functional Ontologies and Their Application to Hydrologic Modeling: Development of an Integrated Semantic and Procedural Knowledge Model and Reasoning Engine" (2013).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1739.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .